mui/material-ui/docs/src/pages/components/text-fields/text-fields-es.md

 El componente `TextField` es un control de formulario completo, incluyendo una etiqueta, el campo de texto y texto de ayuda.

-It supports standard, outlined and filled styling.
+Soporta estilos "Standard", "Outlined" y "Filled".

 {{"demo": "pages/components/text-fields/BasicTextFields.js"}}

 **Note:** The standard variant of the `TextField` is no longer documented in the [Material Design guidelines](https://material.io/) ([here's why](https://medium.com/google-design/the-evolution-of-material-designs-text-fields-603688b3fe03)), but Material-UI will continue to support it.

-## Form props
+## Propiedades del Form

-Standard form attributes are supported e.g. `required`, `disabled`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.
+Standard form attributes are supported e.g. `required`, `disabled`, `type`, etc. as well as a `helperText` which is used to give context about a field's input, such as how the input will be used.

 {{"demo": "pages/components/text-fields/FormPropsTextFields.js"}}

-## Validation
+## Validación

 The `error` prop toggles the error state, the `helperText` prop can then be used to provide feedback to the user about the error.